Nerve Pain Relief & Sciatica Treatment in San Antonio, TX

 Sciatica & Other Radiculopathies – Also Known as Radiating Pain

 This condition refers to the pinching or irritation of nerves as they leave the spine, which causes pain, numbness or tingling to radiate into your arms or legs.
 Your pain’s destination gives us a clue as to where the damage is located.
 For example, nerve pressure in your neck can affect your shoulder, arm and hand, a condition known as cervical radiculopathy.
-You may be most familiar with the term sciatica, which is the common name for lumbar radiculopathy — the irritation of the sciatic nerve in the lower back, which causes shooting pains down the back of the leg, and sometimes all the way to the foot.
+You may be most familiar with the term sciatica, which is the common name for lumbar radiculopathy — the irritation of the sciatic nerve in the lower back.
+Sciatica causes shooting pains down the back of the leg, and sometimes all the way to the foot.
 Typically, radiculopathy is caused by a physical structure (such as a herniated disc) compressing a nerve.

 Carpal Tunnel Syndrome